 On the last day of the event, I asked eight experienced longsword fencers to explain how they perform a parry by thrust, or absetzen.

-This is the third in a series of blog posts in which I’ll attempt to find underlying principles to be drawn from varying interpretations of this technique.
+This is the fourth in a series of blog posts in which I’ll attempt to find underlying principles to be drawn from varying interpretations of this technique.

 See the previous posts in this series: